louisepaul75/py-erp/README.md

 The project uses GitHub Actions for continuous integration with the following workflows:

-- **Test and Lint**: Runs on every push to main/master and pull requests to verify code quality
+- **Test and Lint**: Runs on every push and pull request to validate code quality and test coverage
+- **Deploy Application**: Deploys to appropriate environments based on branch/tag:
+  - `develop` branch → Development environment
+  - `release/*` branches → Staging environment
+  - Tags (`v*`) → Production environment
 - **Dependency Security Scan**: Runs weekly to check for security vulnerabilities
 - **Update Dependencies**: Runs weekly to update dependencies and create pull requests with updates
-- **Build Docker Image**: Builds and publishes Docker images on merges to main/master and tags
+- **Build Docker Image**: Builds and publishes Docker images on merges to main/develop and tags

+Branch protection rules ensure:
+- Pull request reviews are required for merges to `main` and `develop`
+- CI checks must pass before merging
+- Force pushes are not allowed to protected branches

 CI/CD workflows can be found in the `.github/workflows` directory.